420: Paper #1

 The paper should be typed, double spaced, with numbered pages and a heading that includes your format and a word count.

-Prompt: Enter into a conversation with one of those who have characterized Lincoln's role in emancipating the slaves.
+THE PROMPT: Enter into a conversation with one of those who have characterized Lincoln's role in emancipating the slaves.

-This paper asks you to examine Lincoln's reputation as the Great Emancipator.
+This paper asks you to examine Lincoln's reputation as the Great Emancipator

 For reference: Emancipation Timeline.
+Don't neglect this very important reference source.

 Develop an arguable thesis.
 Consider the fact that contemporaries of Lincoln and historians since that time have not been able to arrive at a consensus about Lincoln's role in emancipation.
 When you enter into a conversation you have three options: 1.
 Agree with a difference.
 2. Disagree; 3.
 Agree in part and disagree in part.
 (To read more about this approach to writing as entering into a conversation, see They Say, I Say, by Graff and Birkensein.)